MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/01-labs/lab-03/README.md

 ## Step 6: Copy the Validation Summary

-Run the validation summary cell.
+Run cell 5 (the final code cell, under "Validation summary").
 It prints a short text block with row count, missing values, and distinct tokens.

-Copy this output into `05-artifacts/README.md` or your notes.
+Copy this output into `05-deliverables/README.md` or your notes.
 This captures evidence for downstream teams and future reruns.

 If the summary is empty, make sure the previous cells ran successfully.
 Rerun from the top of the notebook if needed.